 A smart garage door opener connects to your existing garage door, and then links to your Wi-Fi network so you can monitor it from anywhere.
 Plus, you can link it to other smart home devices, so if you open it at night, you can set your smart lights to turn on.
 Or, you can set your smart locks to lock when the door closes.

 What are the best smart garage door openers?

 After testing and reviewing a number of the top models, we think the best smart garage door opener is the Chamberlain MyQ-G0301.
 For starters, it's very inexpensive.
-It typically sells for around $35, half the price of most of the competition.
+It typically sells for less than $40, half the price of most of the competition.
 The MyQ is also very easy to set up — just attach a few wires to your garage door opener (it works with a large number of models), download an app to your smartphone, and you're ready to go.

 During our testing, we also found that the MyQ-G0301 performed near-flawlessly, which is more than can be said about other smart garage door openers.
 The MyQ also works with Google Assistant, Apple HomeKit, and IFTTT (among other smart home systems), though it does not work with Alexa.